Wasserstein Distortion: Unifying Fidelity and Realism: Experiments

 \subsection{Experimental Setup}

 Our work utilizes the VGG-19 network, although we emphasize that the framework is agnostic to the choice of features.
-Details of the VGG-19 network can be found in \citet{simonyan2015very}; we use the activation of selected layers as our features, with the following changes to the network structure: \begin{enumerate} \item All pooling layers in the original network in \citet{simonyan2015very} use MaxPool; as suggested by \citet{gatys2015texture}, in our experiments we use AvePool; \item There are $3$ fully connected layers and a soft-max layer at the end in the original structure in \citet{simonyan2015very}, which we do not use; \item We use the weights pre-trained on ImageNet \citep{deng2009imagenet}, that are normalized such that over the validation set of ImageNet, the average activation of each layer is $1$, as suggested in \citet{gatys2015texture}. \end{enumerate} Fig.~\ref{fig:vgg19} provides a illustration.
+Details of the VGG-19 network can be found in \cite{simonyan2015very}; we use the activation of selected layers as our features, with the following changes to the network structure: \begin{enumerate} \item All pooling layers in the original network in \cite{simonyan2015very} use MaxPool; as suggested by \cite{gatys2015texture}, in our experiments we use AvePool; \item There are $3$ fully connected layers and a soft-max layer at the end in the original structure in \cite{simonyan2015very}, which we do not use; \item We use the weights pre-trained on ImageNet \cite{deng2009imagenet}, that are normalized such that over the validation set of ImageNet, the average activation of each layer is $1$, as suggested in \cite{gatys2015texture}. \end{enumerate} Fig.~\ref{fig:vgg19} provides a illustration.

+The Wasserstein distortion is defined at every location in the image, analogous to the way that the squared error between images is defined at every location.
+In our case, current computational limitations prevent us from evaluating the distortion at every location in images of a reasonable size unless $\sigma$ is small.
+In parts of the image in which $\sigma$ is large, we found that satisfactory results could be obtained by evaluating the distortion at a subset of points, with the subset randomly selected between iterations.
+When $\sigma = 0$, Wasserstein distortion reduces to MSE, and in this case, we skip the computation of the variance in (\ref{eq:expdist}), since it must be zero.
+This affords some reduction in computation, which allows us to evaluate the distortion at a larger set of points.
+The locations at which distortion is computed are called \emph{pixels of interest}.

-For all our experiments, the Wasserstein distortion is calculated as follows: we pass the pre-processed source image $\seq{x}$ and reconstruction image $\seq{\hat{x}}$ through the VGG-19 network, and denote the response activation of each layer $\ell$ by $\seq{z}^\ell$ and $\seq{\hat{z}}^\ell$, respectively.
+For all of our experiments, the Wasserstein distortion is calculated as follows: we pass the source image $\seq{x}$ and reconstruction image $\seq{\hat{x}}$ through the VGG-19 network without removing their respective DC components, and denote the response activation of each layer $\ell$ by $\seq{z}^\ell$ and $\seq{\hat{z}}^\ell$, respectively.
 We denote the source and reconstruction image themselves as the $0$th layer.
-In pre-processing, we do not remove the DC component of the image, in contrast to the training process of VGG-19 network.
-For each experiment, we specify \begin{enumerate} \item a set of layers of interest; \item for each spatial dimension, a method to compute the $\sigma$-map; \item a method to determine the pixel of interest; \item a multiplier $M_\ell$ and $M_\sigma$ for each layer $\ell$ and each $\sigma$, respectively. \end{enumerate}
+For each experiment, one must specify: \begin{enumerate} \item a set of layers of interest; \item for each spatial dimension, a method to compute the $\sigma$-map; \item a method to determine the pixel of interest; \item a multiplier $M_\ell$ and $M_\sigma$ for each layer $\ell$ and each $\sigma$, respectively. \end{enumerate}